Running waters, lush valleys, fruit trees and a tiny pine forest are home to a tiny village hidden in the mountains of Crete.

 Heaven on Earth is probably the best way I can describe Omalos, or “Mikros Omalos” – not to be confused with the widely known plateau in Chania.

 Setting off from Kato Symi by car or – for the strong willed – on foot, brace yourself for a sight that will leave you speechless.
 There are several pathways and dirt roads leading up to Omalos.
-Very few travelers – not to mention Cretans – know of this natural wonder, and it is not by chance that according to Greek mythology, it is here, in the cave Dictaeon Andron, where the might God Zeus was born.
+Very few travelers – not to mention Cretans – know of this natural wonder, and it is not by chance that according to Greek mythology, it is here, in the cave Dictaeon Andron, where the mighty God Zeus was born.

 After a twisting drive up through a lush pine forest and ever-changing natural scenery, a beautiful golden hued plateau emerges as if out of nowhere.
 And yes this must be the gate to heaven…